dustinpfister/blog_posts/_posts/linux-basename.md

 ## 2 - Piping a url to the basename command with xargs

-In this section I will be getting into some examples that involve piping, and the xargs command as a way to pipe one or more paths to the basename command to get a collection of base names for each path piped in.
-The input can be created from a long list of commands but for this section I will be sticking to using the Linux echo command as a way to simulate some input.
-In other eral use case examples this input could be some data in a file or something to that effect.
+In this section I will be getting into some examples that [involve piping](/2020/10/09/linux-pipe/), and the xargs command as a way to pipe one or more paths to the basename command to get a collection of base names for each path piped in.
+The input can be created from a long list of commands but for this section I will be sticking to using the [Linux echo](/2019/08/15/linux-echo/) command as a way to simulate some input.
+In other real use case examples this input could be some data in a file or something to that effect.

 ### 2.1 - A Basic xargs example using echo